rgeraldes24/solc/docs/assembly.rst

 Inline Assembly
 ###############

-.. index:: ! assembly, ! asm, ! evmasm
+.. index:: ! assembly, ! asm, ! zvmasm

 You can interleave Solidity statements with inline assembly in a language close